 The McClellan foundry was very large (28 thousand sq. ft) and was equipped with overhead cranes that allowed for the construction of monumental sculptures.
 The largest standing bronze sculpture in the world was cast and assembled in this facility for its home at Queens University, Charlotte, North Carolina.

 In 2016 we moved from the McClellan foundry and began construction of a modern, state-of-the-art foundry and fine art gallery within the city limits of Sacramento.
-This new foundry opened for business in January 2017 and serves artists mainly in the Central area of California, but many of our clients are on the East Coast of the United States.
+This new foundry opened for business in January 2017 and serves artists mainly in the Central area of California.
 This new location, being close to the Sacramento International Airport and the major freeways of Sacramento, allows for easy access and expedient shipping to and from the foundry.